Different Types of Cocktail Shakers - From Boston to Parisian

 Some of you might not have a cocktail shaker at home but still want to shake up some refreshing drinks.
 Don't worry, there's a solution for this.

-There are quite some household items that can act as cocktail shaker replacements.
-They're not perfect, and all have their flaws, but they're good enough in an emergency.
+There are several household items that can act as cocktail shaker replacements.
+They're not ideal, and all have flaws, but they're good enough in an emergency.

 Subscribe to Cocktail Society!